-The sequence of issuing WRSR instruction is: CS# goes low $\rightarrow$ sending WRSR instruction code $\rightarrow$ Status Register data on SI $\rightarrow$ CS# goes high.
+The sequence of issuing WRSR instruction is: CS# goes low \rightarrow sending WRSR instruction code \rightarrow Status Register data on SI \rightarrow CS# goes high.

-The CS# must go high exactly at the 8 bits data boundary; otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the 8 bits or 16 bits data boundary; otherwise, the instruction will be rejected and not executed.
 The self-timed Write Status Register cycle time (tW) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be checked during the Write Status Register cycle is in progress.
 The WIP sets 1 during the tW timing, and sets 0 when Write Status Register Cycle is completed, and the Write Enable Latch (WEL) bit is reset.